- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 This is the most common cause of tooth pain.
 Decay happens when you neglect to clean your teeth properly.
 Bacteria feed on remaining food particles in the mouth and produce acids that damage the enamel.
 The teeth may even crack during this process.
 Sometimes decay appears as brown or black spots.

-Caries are most often treated with a filling or, if it has reached the dental pulp, root canal treatment.
+Cavities are most often treated with a filling or, if it has reached the dental pulp, root canal treatment.
 If the decay has damaged an extensive portion of the tooth, you may receive a crown.

 Infection

-If a dental abscess is present it will be drained and you may need a course of antibiotics.
+If a dental abscess is present, it will be drained, and you may need a course of antibiotics.
 Periodontitis may be treated with a scaling and root planing procedure.

 Crack or fracture